-If your spouse dies during the year, you are treated as married for that entire year and may file a joint return for you and your deceased spouse, assuming you have not remarried before year's end; see 1.10.
+If your spouse dies during the year, you are treated as married for that entire year and may file a joint return for you and your deceased spouse, assuming you have not remarried before year's end (1.10).

-1.2 Tax Rates Based on Filing Status
+Tax Rates Based on Filing Status

-The most favorable tax brackets apply to married persons filing jointly and qualifying widow(er)s (see 1.11), who also use the joint return rates.
-The least favorable brackets are those for married persons filing separately, but filing separately is still advisable for married couples in certain situations, as discussed in 1.3.
-Table 1-1 on the next page compares 2007 tax rate brackets.
+The most favorable tax brackets apply to married persons filing jointly and qualifying widow(er)s (1.11), who also use the joint return rates.
+The least favorable brackets are those for married persons filing separately, but filing separately is still advisable for married couples in certain situations (1.3).
+See Table 1-1 for a comparison of the 2009 tax rate brackets.

 If you have children and are unmarried at the end of the year, do not assume that your filing status is single.
-If your child lives with you in a home you maintain, you generally may file as a head of household (see 1.12), which allows you to use more favorable tax rates than a single person.
-If you were widowed in either of the two prior years and maintain a household for your dependent child, you generally may file as a qualified widow(er), which allows you to use favorable joint return rates; see 1.11.
+If your child lives with you in a home you maintain, you generally may file as a head of household (1.12), which allows you to use more favorable tax rates than a single person.
+If you were widowed in either of the two prior years and maintain a household for your dependent child, you generally may file as a qualified widow(er), which allows you to use favorable joint return rates (1.11).